KrishnukumarGautam/ML_Assignment/README.md

    - *Details:* describe() is a DataFrame method that computes summary statistics such as mean, standard deviation, minimum, and maximum values for numerical columns.This helps in understanding the distribution and range of feature values.

-- *Explanation of Krishnu 2 or ML Assignment 2:*
+- *Explanation of Krishnu 2nd Project or ML Assignment 2:*
 - Step 1: Import Necessary Libraries
 In python
 from sklearn.datasets import load_iris